 In the past weeks, we have been in close dialogue with our global network of clients, partners and collaborators to understand how the crisis has impacted ways of working, organisational culture and the role of leadership.
 From international corporations to leading business schools and consultancies.
 The input tells a story that gives cause for both optimism and concern – One client shared a story of how they, after having discussed implementing MS Teams for almost a year without much traction, suddenly were able to successfully roll out the platform across a global organisation in 48 hours.
 Others tell stories of how remote work has fortified internal siloes and shattered cross-organisational collaboration.
 Many leaders have been energised by the crisis, but organisations are also experiencing spikes in uncertainty, depression and burnouts.

 This set of ‘corona crisis canvases’ is based on all these stories, insights and ideas.
-We have designed three canvases to help teams have deep and relevant conversations on urgent issues.
+We have designed four canvases to help teams have deep and relevant conversations on urgent issues.
 Each canvas addresses a different need and challenge:

 - Growth Recovery

-Use this canvas to facilitate strategic dialogues on how to update and revitalise the 2020 targets and critical priorities for your organisation.
+Use this canvas to facilitate strategic dialogues on how to update and revitalise targets and critical priorities for your organisation.
 Most relevant for management teams or people working with strategy and business development.